ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This parameter MUST NOT be present if the "token_upload" parameter defined in {{sec-token_upload}} is not present in the access token request.
 Also, this parameter MUST NOT be present if the requested access token is not the first one of a new token series, i.e., if C is asking the AS for a new access token in the same token series that dynamically updates access rights.

-If C wishes that the AS relays information from the RS after successfully uploading the access token, but does not have any information to be relayed to the RS, then this parameter MUST specify the CBOR simple value `null` (0xf6).
+If C wishes that the AS relays information from the RS after successfully uploading the access token but C does not have any information to be relayed to the RS, then this parameter MUST specify the CBOR simple value `null` (0xf6).

 Otherwise, this parameter specifies the information that C wishes the AS to relay to the RS, when uploading the access token to the RS on behalf of C.